ojyoon23/nytimes/README.md

 ## Challenges

-This newsapi does not allow deploying non-locally.
+Will find another api as this newsapi does not allow deploying non-locally unless it's paid.
 And there are limited categories.

 ## Future goals